canvasxyz/canvas-docs/docs/intro.md

 [libp2p](https://libp2p.io/) and merged into a consistent state using CRDTs.

-Compared to using p2p networking libraries directly, Canvas provides:
+Compared to using p2p networking libraries directly, it provides:

 * persistence
 * efficient sync